zosky/zoskyCube/README.md

 - Tailwind CSS for styling
 - Vite for build tooling
 - Unplugin ecosystem for auto-imports and routing
+- Google Sheets API for data storage and management

 ## License
 This project is licensed under the MIT License.